Ireland rejects blame for Apple's low tax rate

 Apple said in a comment posted online on Monday it did not use "tax gimmicks".
 It said the existence of its subsidiary Apple Operations International in Ireland did not reduce Apple's U.S. tax liability, and the company would pay more than $7 billion in U.S. taxes in fiscal 2013.

-A number of U.S. multinationals including web search leader Google, online retailer Amazon.com and coffee chain Starbucks have come under criticism for arranging their affairs in a way that leaves them liable to low rates of tax on billions of dollars of overseas sales.
+A number of U.S. multinationals including web search leader Google (GOOG.O), online retailer Amazon.com (AMZN.O) and coffee chain Starbucks (SBUX.O) have come under criticism for arranging their affairs in a way that leaves them liable to low rates of tax on billions of dollars of overseas sales.

 Apple's auditor, Ernst & Young, which also audits Google and Amazon.com, declined immediate comment.